Fernando Alonso: McLaren Racing (2019)

 McLaren began planning an entry for him in the 2019 IndyCar Series in August 2018 and would be supported by the series.
 Alonso tested a 2018-specification Andretti Autosport-entered Dallara DW12-Honda at the Barber Motorsports Park on 5 September.
 McLaren opted to enter just the 2019 Indianapolis 500 due to its focus on Formula One and collaborated with Carlin Motorsport in a logistical and technical partnership and signed an engine supply deal with Chevrolet.
 Alonso ventured to the McLaren Technology Centre in early March 2019 for a seat fitting to become comfortable in the No. 66 Dallara IR18-Chevrolet and its brake pedal was shifted away from his feet since it is used less in IndyCar than in Formula One.
 Andy Brown was Alonso's race engineer and his chief mechanic was Liam Dance.
 Alonso did not qualify after Juncos Racing's Kyle Kaiser demoted him to 34th.
 (Note: McLaren offered to purchase the Arrow Schmidt Peterson car of Oriol Servià to allow Alonso to enter the race and meet sponsorship obligations since the two teams were in a partnership.
 Alonso was against replacing a driver who had qualified and McLaren opted against doing so.)
 Reasons included a dismantled spare car needed to assembled and flown from Carlin's factory after Alonso crashed in practice.
 An error converting from the American imperial system to the British metric system caused his car to scrape along the tarmac surface and incorrect gear ratios slowed him.

 Arrow McLaren SP (2020)

-He entered the 2020 Indianapolis 500 with Arrow McLaren SP after an agreement with Andretti Autosports fell through.

-Alonso had a crash during practice.
-He qualified 26th.

-Alonso did manage to finish the race.
+Alonso entered the 2020 Indianapolis 500 with Arrow McLaren SP after an agreement with Andretti Autosports fell through.
+He had a crash during practice and qualified 26th.
+He did manage to finish the race.
 He started 26th, was running fifteenth halfway through the race, and then ended up 21st and one lap down because of a clutch issue causing the team to manually start the car during every pit stop.